onthecodepath/iOS-Interview-Questions/README.md

 #### What is the reuseIdentifier for?

 The *reuseIdentifier* indicates that cells for a UITableView (or UICollectionView) can be reused.
 UITableView maintains an internal cache of UITableViewCell with the appropriate identifier and allows them to be reused when dequeueForCellWithReuseIdentifier is called.
 As a result, this increases performance of UITableView since a new view does not have to be created for a cell.

+#### What is autolayout?

+Auto Layout is used to dynamically calculate the size and position of views based on constraints.

 # Algorithm Resources